-FSC members are supportive of implementing a voluntary digital ID verification system in Australia so long as the system remains voluntary for use by individuals and acceptance by relying parties.
+FSC members are supportive of implementing a voluntary digital ID verification system in Australia provided the system remains voluntary for use by individuals and acceptance by relying parties.

-The FSC submits that in order to increase uptake of the system by FSC members and other relying parties, the Department should ensure that any identification accepted through the system satisfies all requirements under the law and/or regulatory schemes, including Australian Financial Complaints Authority (AFCA) expectations.
-Further, there should be clarity that any relying party that utilises a Digital ID for identification purposes would not be exposed to any further risk should that Digital ID prove to have been made fraudulently or otherwise erroneously and where the relying party has unknowingly relied on a Digital ID that reasonably appears to be valid.
+The FSC submits that in order to increase uptake of the system by FSC members and other relying parties, Government should ensure that any identification accepted through the system satisfies all requirements under the law and/or regulatory schemes, including Australian Financial Complaints Authority (AFCA) expectations.
+Further, there should be clarity that any relying party that utilises a Digital ID for identification purposes would not be exposed to any further risk should that Digital ID prove to have been made fraudulently or otherwise erroneously (including under AML/CTF legislation) and where the relying party has unknowingly relied on a Digital ID that reasonably appears to be valid.